 Cleaning Other Types of Air Purifier

-Air purifiers that use an electric charge to process the air will periodically need their electrodes, usually wires, cleaning.
-Dust can accumulate on the wires leading to a decrease in efficiency.
+It is essential to clean an air purifier that uses an electric charge to purify the air.
+The elecrodes, usually wires, will periodically need cleaning.
+This is because dust can accumulates on the wires leading to a decrease in efficiency.

-How to know when to clean your air purifier
+How to know when to clean an air purifier

 The manufacturer will give you guidelines in the manual.
 However, your circumstances may be different from the manufacturer’s assumed average pollution levels.
 You may have less pollution in your home than average and wish to change the filters and clean the air purifier less often.